Zalaya/dev-struggles/docs/index.md

 hero:
     name: Dev Struggles
-    text: A blog that goes beyond the code.
+    text: A Blog that goes Beyond the Code
-    tagline: My reality on software development.
+    tagline: My reality on Software Development

 features:
     - icon: 🧠